Doi6doi/vulcmp/Install.md

 # Compilation

-Find a suitable makefile for your architecture in the project source (e.g `Makefile.linux`).

-Create a copy named `Makefile` of that file.
+## Linux

-Run `make` to build *vulcmp* library.
+Run `make -f Makefile.linux` to build *vulcmp* library

-You can run `make help` to see other possible targets
+You can run `make -f Makefile.linux help` to see other possible targets

+## MSVC

+Run `nmake /f Makefile.msvc` to build *vulcmp* library

+You can run `nmake /f Makefile.msvc help` to see other possible targets

 # Installation